PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Expression
   A series of operators and names the produce a value, or may designate objects or functions.
 Simplest example would be an arithmetic statement.

+Expression Statement
+  An expression followed by a semicolon.

 Expression Statements
   An expression followed by a semicolon.